ekernf01/ekernf01.github.io/_posts/2019-07-14-TOC and blogroll.md

 - My [critique of Perturb-ATAC](https://ekernf01.github.io/genetic_interactions/) separates genetic interactions from statistical interactions.

 ### What I read

-I love the blogosphere, hence my modest attempt to contribute.
-I especially like reading the following.

 - [Maciej Ceglowski](https://idlewords.com/about.htm) on [scurvy](https://idlewords.com/2010/03/scott_and_scurvy.htm) and [internet ads](https://idlewords.com/talks/what_happens_next_will_amaze_you.htm).